cturek/home/docs/classes.md

 # Math 189AA: Commutative Algebra

-See above for details.
+This course is an introduction to the fundamental concepts and questions in the study of commutative rings, with a special focus on the notion of "prime ideals," and how they generalize the idea primeness in the integers.
+Possible topics include Noetherian rings, primary decomposition, basic module theory, exact sequences and key results like the Krull Altitude Theorem and Nakayama's Lemma.

 Taught by Professor Haydee Lindo, SP21.

 # Math 172: Galois Theory